Collective Enfranchisement (share of the freehold)

 - Leaseholders have exercised the right under s1 of the Leasehold Reform, Housing and Urban Development Act 1993 to collectively buy the freehold and become the new freeholders.

-Each of the participating leaseholders of collective enfranchisement will hold a nominal share in that company (along wiith their leases) as company directors, with the Articles of Association needing to be drafted carefully so that when an individual sells their flat they also have to sell their share in the company to the new purchaser.
+Each of the participating leaseholders of the latter will hold a nominal share in that company (along wiith their leases) as company directors, with the Articles of Association needing to be drafted carefully so that when an individual sells their flat they also have to sell their share in the company to the new purchaser.
 If two people own the property then the share will be owned jointly so as not to give one flat too many voting rights.

 None of this will apply if the seller did not take part in the process.
 Whilst it is sometimes possible to buy into the freehold at a premium later, there is no obligation on the part of the RMC to sell a share.